Person Gardening

 Master Gardener Volunteer training involves in-person, collaborative classes, plus weekly online reading and homework assignments.
 Classes focus on familiarization with horticultural topics and learning how to use resources to research, educate, mentor, and answer horticulture questions for the public in a collaborative environment.

-Training requires a considerable time commitment during the 15 weeks of training.
+Training requires a considerable time commitment during the 14 weeks of training.
 As a trainee you will be expected to attend all classes and complete the online course work, which includes readings, video presentations, quizzes and a final exam which are open book, focusing on researching answers rather than memorization.
 You should be comfortable with using computers and accessing online resources.

 Following training, Interns volunteer a minimum of 60 hours at Master Gardener events during their first year to become certified.
 Certified Master Gardeners continue in the MG Program by volunteering 25 hours per year along with 10 hours of continuing education to maintain active status.

-Being a Volunteer is a great way to gain horticultural knowledge, meet other gardeners, connect with the community and be an important part of a well-respected, educational organization.
+Being a volunteer is a great way to gain horticultural knowledge, meet other gardeners, connect with the community and be an important part of a well-respected, educational organization.
 We hope you will join us!

-Apply to become a Master Gardener in 2023
+Apply to become a Master Gardener in 2024

 Questions?
 Contact the Master Gardener Program Coordinator by email or call Loren Imes at 360-639-6059.